 Does that mean that leopard geckos shouldn’t have light whatsoever?
 No, I don’t personally believe this.
 But, what I do believe is that they don’t need a lamp for their source of light as they will likely get most of it naturally just from the sunbeams that shine into the room during the day.

 If your leopard gecko is enclosed in a very dark part of the house, though, and they never ever see the light of day, then, in that case, I would definitely recommend getting either UVB light or a heat lamp.

 They’re very adaptive when it comes to maneuvering without any light, but in the wild, they at least get it from the sun, so we’ll want to recreate that for them as much as possible if they are in a dark room with no windows.
-In situations like these, this is when I would recommend this UVB light here from Amazon.
+In situations like these, this is when I would recommend a UVB light.
 It provides them with a bright light source during the day and also supplements them with vitamin D3, an important supplement that they need in order to survive.

 All in all, leopard geckos are very adaptive pets.
 They can withstand pretty harsh and uncomfortable situations, but they don’t like pushing their limits.
 They’re desert creatures that are used to hiding from the heat of the day and then coming out and hunting at night, so they’ve adapted quite well over time.

 Because they’ve adapted so much to this particular environment, it’s very important that we mimic this same kind of habitat while in captivity as well.
 Leopard geckos do not know the difference between being in captivity and being in the wild, so having equipment that looks just like what they’re used to works just fine in providing them with what they need in order to survive.